nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Preconditions:** The accountant is logged into the Tran$act application.

-**Description:**
+**MSS:**

 1. The accountant specifies the transaction details, including the amount, type (revenue or expense), date, and optionally, the associated person.
 2. The system validates the input data.
 3. The system records the transaction in the database.
+<br>Use case ends

 **Extensions:**

+2a.
+Input data is invalid
-- If the input data is invalid, the system displays an error message.
+  - 2a1.
+The system displays an error message.
+    <br>Use case ends

 ### Use Case 2: Removing a Transaction